harukei-tech/sd-webui-extended-style-saver/readme/README.md

 ### Feature Description

 You can save prompts, negative prompts, image sizes, used models, and VAEs.
+Currently, there is partial support for ControlNet's openpose as well.

 ![extended_style](./static/images/extended_style.png)